New Beginnings Therapy

 A barrister Katy Remsen from [email protected] seated next to me, elbows me with what appears a left wrist plastered- probably just before attending A&E another colleague decided she had enough and I could clearly see as to why.
 Robust, mean looking and moment she opened her mouth, what came out sounded like a squeaking of an old shoe completely worn out and drenched: she is acutely observing her left – I – making notes on my phone and then ( I hope this is my imagination! ) she raises her only limb (fore) available (right hand) and addresses the Court:

 “Madam!
-I believe Ms. Day is recording as she is using her phone!!”
+I believe Ms. Day (currently DR. Day) is recording as she is using her phone!!”

 Responding to the Katy, DDJ Aitken then turns to me and mutters some ineligible warning about not using a phone during such proceedings.
-I then calmly explain that, and like everyone present, I am taking notes on a device much like a laptop and my actual phone is turned on silent – albeit obviously failed in being silent given that person to my right ([email protected]) and half able (mentally and physically) become suddenly preoccupied with where and how I record my notes.
-Needless to say because Katy was so acutely incapable to monitor her need to pee (urinate) – for which I could clearly smell it next to me or because some other difficult to assess in the moment need, such as a capacity to sit still.
+I, then, calmly explain that, and like everyone present, I am taking notes on a device much like a laptop and my actual phone is turned on silent – albeit obviously failed on being silent given that person to my right ([email protected]) and half able (mentally and physically) become suddenly preoccupied with where and how I record my notes.
+Needless to say because Katy was so acutely incapable to monitor her need to pee (urinate) – for which I could clearly smell it next to me and/or because some other difficult to assess in the moment need, such as a capacity to sit still.

 Laughter is a mature form of defense in what is experienced as a challenging situation.
 The above example, calls in an understanding in how communication and type of communication can and are experienced by a neurodiverse population.
 For some, particularly in ASD, sensory sensitivity and enhanced perception are key futures - that is different from hypervigilance in scanning an environment.
 Hypervigilance is a feature of several conditions including anxiety, PTSD etc. There is also a question over comorbidity, with most neurodiverse individuals experiencing mental health difficulty as secondary condition.